byme8/claude-code-visualization/presentation.md

 This comprehensive localization guide ensures consistent, secure, and maintainable internationalization across the entire application.
 ```

----
+### 🤖 Assistant

-🤖 Assistant> Now let me update the CLAUDE.md to reference the new localization document:
+> Now let me update the CLAUDE.md to reference the new localization document:

----

-📝 File Update
+## 📝 File Update

 🔧 **Edit**: `CLAUDE.md`